 6. Secure planning and building for test cases

-Conducting a code review is important for verifying whether your development team has adhered to secure coding standards, and allows you to uncover coding and configuration defects or weaknesses in the application.
+Conducting a code review is important for verifying whether your development team has adhered to secure coding standards and practices, and allows you to uncover coding and configuration defects or weaknesses in the application.
 Make your plans ready for penetration testing on your application, and ensure that it is conducted by a third party.
 Organizations often employ third-party vendors to perform penetration testing.
 The primary objective of having a third-party vendor assess the security of your systems is to get an impartial, professional, and expert opinion on your security posture.

-7. Use code scanning tools
+7. Use code-scanning tools

 There are two types of analysis tools: static analysis security tools (SAST) and dynamic analysis security tools (DAST).
 While SAST enables you to analyze your code to identify security flaws in the application without running it, DAST is capable of finding flaws in your infrastructure.